How to Claim Motor Vehicle Expenses in Australia: 2024–25 Guide by Trinity Accounting Practice

 • 🚗 Maximum: Up to 5,000 business kilometres per vehicle per year

-• 📋 No logbook needed, but you must show a reasonable basis for your calculation (e.g. diary, rosters, client visits)
+• 📋 Logbook not required: But you must show a reasonable basis for your calculation (e.g. diary, rosters, client visits)

-✅ This method includes all car running costs like fuel, registration, insurance, servicing, and depreciation — no need to keep receipts.
+• Covers all car running costs: Fuel, registration, insurance, servicing, and depreciation — no receipts required

 💡 Best suited for: Employees or sole traders who occasionally use their car for work and want a quick, no-fuss way to claim.